-**A new AALF Online Course: WE'VE GOT LAPTOPS, NOW WHAT? - FOUNDATIONS FOR CLASSROOM SUCCESS
+**Second Spring Session Just Announced for AALF Online Course: WE'VE GOT LAPTOPS, NOW WHAT? - FOUNDATIONS FOR SUCCESS

 Are you a teacher, instructional or technology coach, or administrator new to 1:1 teaching and learning?
 Are you moving to a school with a 1:1 program or is your school introducing 1:1 in the coming year?
 Are you wondering where to start?
 Start here!

 AALF's new online course is designed for new or soon-to-be 1:1 educators who are asking: What are the common foundations implemented in highly effective 1:1 classrooms?
 Why are these foundations effective?
 What are my next steps in designing and implementing these foundations?

 Participants will learn how to backwards map the vital classroom foundations, principles, and strategies that lead to well implemented and effective 1:1 learning.

 New Session Announced!
 A new course session will run from April 24-May 22, 2014.
 Course participants will meet for four 75 minute sessions.

 We're currently looking for new 1:1 coaches and lead coaches to join the AALF team!
 If you're interested, click above for the job descriptions.
 Please send a resume, describing any coaching and other relevant experience.
 If you have questions, contact us here!